iyezhiyu/SpatialEmbeddings/README.md

     <img src="static/teaser.jpg" />
 </p>

+## Branches of this repo

+- master: single sigma, one class
+- multiclass: single sigma, 8 classes

 ## License

 This software is released under a creative commons license which allows for personal and research use only.
 For a commercial license please contact the authors.
 You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).